Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Introduction

-We remark, however, that it is necessary to expand the schope of spin qubits in ZnO beyond the shallow donors to further advance the current ZnO-based spin-photon interface and to explore new capabilities.
-It is worth noting that the donor qubits are inherently sensitive to magnetic noise, such as inhomogeneous nuclear fields due to their nanometer-large Bohr radius of the electron wave function~\cite{NiaourisLinewidth2024}, making low temperatures essential for their operation~\cite{linpengCoherencePropertiesShallow2018, wangPropertiesDonorQubits2023}.
-Furthermore, the optical emission of the donor qubits is in the UV range, which is not favorable for long-distance communications by optical fibers.
-In this regard, it is imperative to search for deep-level defect-based qubit candidates in ZnO that enable room temperature optical initialization, and quantum emission near IR and visible range that can coherently couple to the spin.
-Unlike the spin 1/2 system of the shallow donors, deep-level defects with a highly localized spin-triplet ground state would show better robustness against the environmental noise and be better suited for quantum sensing applications.
-Interestingly, several previous studies reported strong quantum emission from deep-level defects in ZnO, but there are no confirmed defects as spin qubits in ZnO so far.
+Expanding ZnO spin qubits beyond shallow donors is crucial for advancing ZnO-based spin-photon interfaces and exploring new capabilities.
+The low binding energy of shallow donors requires low-temperature operation~\cite{linpengCoherencePropertiesShallow2018, wangPropertiesDonorQubits2023,NiaourisLinewidth2024}.
+Additionally, their UV-range optical emission is unsuitable for long-distance communications by optical fibers.
+Therefore, identifying deep-level defect qubits in ZnO is essential for room-temperature optical initialization and quantum emission in the IR and visible range that can be coherently coupled to the spin.
+Unlike spin-1/2 shallow donors, deep-level defects with a highly localized spin-triplet ground state would offer greater robustness against environmental noise, making them ideal for quantum sensing.
+Interestingly, several previous studies reported strong photon emission from deep-level defects in ZnO~\cite{grayLocalAtomicEnvironment2017,haoStructuralOpticalMagnetic2012,liaoDcThermalPlasma2006,shahroosvandSolutionbasedSyntheticStrategies2013,singhInvestigationLowtemperatureExcitonic2010}, but no spin qubits have been identified yet.

-In this article, we investigate a family of substitutional impurity-oxygen vacancy defect complexes and identify Mo vacancy being the most promising spin qubit candidate in ZnO, with superior optical and spin properties for optically-addressable spin-qubits.
-We found it has remarkable low Huang-Rhys factor ($\thicksim5$), compared to other known defects in ZnO (over 10).
-Consequently we obtain sharp zero-phonon line in photoluminescence lineshape and high quantum yield due to suppressed electron-phonon coupling and phonon-assisted nonradiative processes.
-Furthermore, we found that the spin coherence $T_2$ time can be strongly dominated by paramagnetic impurities, different from the conventional nuclear-spin-limited $T_2$.
-Finally, we found exceptional large non-axial spin-orbit coupling which resulted in strongly polarized inter-system crossing and proposed a new spin initialization and readout protocol for spin qubits with similar spin properties.